nimbix/jardoc/docs/apps_tutorial.md

 This will open a new tab in your browser, in which after few seconds you will be connected to a full GUI desktop, with Gimp opened.

 BEWARE!
-If you close gimp window, job will terminate.
+If you close gimp window (so end execution of `/usr/bin/gimp`), job will terminate.

 ![app_gimp_step_1](img/apps_tutorial/app_gimp_step_1.png)

-# 9. Basic MPI application
+# 9. MPI application

-MPI applications need a wrapper script to load native Jarvice OpenMPI runtime or to load application MPI runtime.

-MPI applications most of the time need to be launched from a specific directory.
-In order to achieve that, we will propose user to pick a specific file in the target folder, and we will launch MPI application from that folder in `launch.sh` script.

-We will assume our MPI application is stored inside `/opt/my_parallel_application/bin/mpi_application` folder.
+Jarvice embed an OpenMPI version of MPI, that can be used to build and run MPI applications.
+It is also possible for users to use their own MPI libraries and runtime, but this is out of the scope of this tutorial.
+However, some advices are given bellow.

 ## 9.1.
-Wrapper script
+Basic benchmark application

+In this example, we are going to download and build the Intel MPI Benchmark tool, and run it in parallel on the cluster.

 Create folder app-mpi and NAE subfolder: